-The :module component named "mod" is a collection of three files, which will be located in a subdirectory of the main code directory named mod (this location can be overridden; see the discussion of the :pathname option in Section 6.3 [The defsystem grammar], page 11).
+- The main thing this file does is define a system foo.
+It also contains other Lisp forms, which we'll examine below. - Besides Lisp source files, this system contains a :module component named "mod", which is a collection of three Lisp source files 'utils.lisp', 'reader.lisp', 'cooker.lisp' and 'data.raw' - Note that the :static-file does not have an implicit file type, unlike the Lisp source files. - This files will be located in a subdirectory of the main code directory named 'mod/' (this location could have been overridden to be in the same directory, or in a different subdirectory; see the discussion of the :pathname option in Section 6.3 [The defsystem grammar], page 15).